Numerators in Parametric Representations of Feynman Diagrams: Applications to the Wess--Zumino model

-In this equation, \(A\), \(B^{\mu\nu}\) and~\(C\) are functions of the momenta associated to the edges in the loop.
-One can see that the term proportional to \(\gamma_{\mu\nu}\) changes sign when the loop is reversed and disappears in the sum over the two loops.
-When applying a chiral projector, \(\id\) and \(\gamma_5\) become proportional, so that the sum of the two lassos is \(2 A \pm 2 C\) while the trace of the matrix on the loop becomes also \(2A \pm 2C\).
+In the case of paths which do not extend to vertex $b$, the same set of fermionic edges can be obtained in three different ways.
+Topologically, they form a stem (which can be empty) starting form $b$, plus a loop: the loop can be either a preexisting fermion loop, or be covered in the two possible directions.
+The product $\Pi$ of the propagators in the loop, being an even number of terms proportional to $\gamma_\mu$, can be expressed on the basis of the even part of the Clifford algebra $\Pi = A \id + B^{\mu\nu} \gamma_{\mu\nu} + C \gamma_5$.
+In this equation, $A$, $B^{\mu\nu}$ and~$C$ are functions of the momenta associated to the edges in the loop.
+One can see that the term proportional to $\gamma_{\mu\nu}$ changes sign when the loop is reversed and disappears in the sum over the two loops.
+When applying a chiral projector, $\id$ and $\gamma_5$ become proportional, so that the sum of the two lassos is $2 A \pm 2 C$ while the trace of the matrix on the loop becomes also $2A \pm 2C$.
 With the minus sign associated to each fermion loop, these three contributions exactly cancel, independently on the field assignments on the other edges of the graph.

-We therefore obtain the same numerator when considering either all possible graphs with a Fermionic path from \(c\) to~\(b\) or the ones without numerators on all neighbors of the link \((a,b)\).
-We could obtain in a similar way the sum of the graphs with a Fermionic path from \(c\) to~\(b\) from the graphs which single out the edge \((c,a)\).
-We therefore have that the numerators are the same if the completed graph was obtained by adding the edge \((a,b)\) or the edge \((a,c)\).
+We therefore obtain the same numerator when considering either all possible graphs with a~fermionic path from $c$ to~$b$ or the ones without numerators on all neighbors of the edge $(a,b)$.
+We could obtain in a similar way the sum of the graphs with a fermionic path from $c$ to~$b$ from the graphs which single out the edge $(c,a)$.
+We therefore have that the numerators are the same if the completed graph was obtained by adding the edge $(a,b)$ or the edge $(a,c)$.

 Since we can move the singled out edge one step, it can be moved on any position by combining such steps.
 This implies in particular the absence of vertex subdivergences, since by placing the singled out edge in a vertex subgraph, it becomes ultraviolet convergent by a simple dimensional argument.